e-dong/space-war-rl/blog/03-pygbag/README.md

 I created a `THREADS` dictionary to keep track of all the spawned threads.
 It is keyed by the event type and contains the uuid of the thread.
 A delay of 0 will cancel the timer by deleting the event type from the dictionary, which causes the while loop to break in the `fire_event` function.
 If there are multiple threads for the same event type, only the latest one is considered due to this condition in the if block: `THREADS[event] != thread_uuid`.

-This is only a temporary workaround until a fix is completed upstream.
+This is only a temporary workaround until a fix is released upstream.
 See below for the code example:

 ```python
 def patch_timer():